Cognitive Therapy for Anxiety Great Lakes Psychology Group

 Our network of counselors are here to help you.
 We’ll help match you with a licensed therapist who accepts your insurance and is available to see you online or in person.

-More about Farid Alsabeh, TLLP
+More about Farid Alsabeh, LLP

 Read full bio